TORDA'S SPRING 2026 TEACHING SITE

 • Publishing and Editorial Careers

 NOTE: This is a tentative list.
-If the class as a whole is filled with students who want to go into marketing and PR and not pursue MFAs and the like, than we'll alter the presentation choices.
-Also, on the day of the presentation sign up, if there is a subject that you’d really like to see covered in a presentation and it’s not included, I’m willing to swap some of my ideas out for you.
+On the day of the presentation sign up, if there is a subject that you’d really like to see covered in a presentation and it’s not included, I’m willing to swap some of my ideas out for you.
 But you’ve got to be specific and have a plan to lead a small group.

-I will touch base with each small group, probably via email, to talk about things I either want you to definitely include in your presentation (and therefore want you to learn about) and/or resources I think can help you (including faculty and staff on campus I think it would be useful for you to talk to).
-When possible, I will also put each group in touch with a working writer who can give you first hand information about your subject.
+I will touch base with each of you, probably via email, to talk about things I either want you to definitely include in your presentation (and therefore want you to learn about) and/or resources I think can help you (including faculty and staff on campus I think it would be useful for you to talk to).
+When possible, I will also put you in touch with a working writer who can give you first hand information about your subject.

-Presentations begin shortly after midterm and continue until we are done with them.
-You will sign up for your presentation before midterm, giving the first group of presenters roughly three weeks to put their presentation together—which I believe is more than enough time.
+Your presentations will take place during the exam period for our class (17 December 2025).
+You will sign up for your presentation around midterm, giving you plenty of time to put a pretty short presentation together.
 Hopefully, folks will gravitate towards a particular presentation topic over another, but, if it turns out otherwise, some students may end up having to present on a second or third choice.
-Every presentation topic needs to have coverage of at least two presenters.
-You can sign up here.
+Every presentation topic needs to have coverage .

 DETAILS: